fjaderboll/datahub/README.md

 The dataset's data is stored in individual databases, improving concurrent read and write since one dataset is not dependent on another dataset.

+There are two kinds of tokens:
-A *user token* will give full access to all the user's datasets, while the *dataset tokens* only can read and write from the dataset they belong to.
+* *user token* - will give full access to all the user's datasets, but do expire.
+Mainly for administration.
+* *dataset tokens* - can only read and/or write in the dataset they belong to, and do not expire, hence this is the token to be used in your IoT devices.

 ## Usage
 The IoT device can do a simple HTTP request like this: